nareshpoonia/friends-quiz-cli-app/README.md

-# Neog Camp - Quiz About Myself (Assignment for Point Three)
+# Neog Camp - Quiz About F.R.I.E.N.D.S (Assignment for Point Three)

 This is a CLI app for a quiz about myself, which is also assignement for point three of NeogCamp Bootcamp